qmlbook/qmlbook/docs/fluid/fluid.rst

         ...
     }

-We have defined our total animation duration as reference to better synchronize the animation parts.
+We have defined our total animation duration as a reference to better synchronize the animation parts.

 The next step would be to add the background, which in our case are 2 rectangles with a green and blue gradients.